sysdevbd/sysdevbd.github.io/workstation/README.md

 ## Install Visual Studio Code

 Visual Studio Code is simple IDE with powerful language specific extensions.
-Download the 64-bit *.deb file from https://code.visualstudio.com/download and install it.
+Download the 64-bit *.deb file from [its website](https://code.visualstudio.com/download) and install it.

 ## Install git